cicerakes/Game-Time-Master/README.md

 - Show the time remaining until a game server's daily reset.
 - Automatically refreshes data every minute.

+Feel free to request for more games to be added by creating an issue [here](/issues).

 ## Feature roadmap
 - Search function.
 - Filter specific games and save this setting per browser.